VileLasagna/learningcmakelearning/IWishIKnewAboutCMake.md

 **Configure** and **Generate**.
 In the _Configure_ step, CMake reads through your CMakeLists and creates a bunch of temporary build files, includind _CMakeCache.txt_.
-Afterwards, when you've tweaked all you need, if anything, once you _Generate_, cmake writes the output build files for the Generator you've chosen.
+Afterwards, when you've tweaked all you need, if anything, once you _Generate_ (by clicking the button if you're on the gui or just running `cmake` again if you're on the CLI), cmake writes the output build files for the Generator you've chosen.

 The most common ones are either **Unix Makefiles** or **NMake Makefiles** but as I mentioned in the IDE section, there are also some that generate project